Haoyu-Tan/ImageManipulation/README.md

 ## Description
 This is an image manipulation program written in C++.
 The list of features that it supports will be listed below.
 For each feature that involves sampling, all point, bilinear, and gaussian sampling are used.

 **Original Project submission webpage: https://sites.google.com/umn.edu/haoyutan/home/project-2.
-However, this website is for display only, so please still download the code from github, thanks a lot :D**
+However, this website is for reference only, so please still download the code from github, thanks a lot :D**

 ## How to Run
 1. Run the Project2.exe under ./Proj2-Resources-2/Debug with following syntax on command line: